 We imagine our Community as one in which all are empowered to build and sustain healthy, productive lives and we believe the health of Georgetown residents is influenced by the environment in which they live.

 Georgetown Health Foundation agrees with the World Health Organization’s definition of health as ‘a complete state of physical, mental, and social well-being and not merely the absence of infirmity.

 We believe the social determinants of health (SDoH) are powerful influencers on this comprehensive definition of health.

 “The social determinants of health are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
 These forces and systems include economic policies and systems, development agendas, social norms, social policies and political systems.”

-Due to the impact of COVID-19, GHF funding in 2021 will prioritize basic needs, as well as social determinants of health supporting such basic needs.
+Due to the ongoing impact of COVID-19, our funding will prioritize basic needs, as well as social determinants of health supporting such basic needs.
 Our current funding priorities are: